varunvaliveti/LiteCal/README.md

-# LiteCal - AI Calendar Assistant
+# AutoCal - AI Calendar Assistant

-LiteCal is a React Native mobile app that helps users manage calendar events using natural language.
+AutoCal is a React Native mobile app that helps users manage calendar events using natural language.
 The app uses AI to interpret user requests and create calendar events automatically.

 ## Project Structure